You cannot use this feature without first accepting 3rd Party Cookies.

 In EYFS, pupils take part in a baseline assessment and regular assessments continue after this point to ensure that children’s needs are matched carefully.
 It ensures that pupils can access material at their correct level of phonological understanding and teachers can identify if there is any intervention needed.

-Engaging, diverse, and high-quality texts are shared daily with the whole class to celebrate and signify the importance of reading as well as to continue to expose the children to a diet of rich vocabulary and broaden their experiences.
+In our school, we ensure that engaging, diverse, and high-quality texts are shared daily with the whole class as part of our non-negotiable provision to celebrate and signify the importance of reading as well as to continue to expose the children to a diet of rich vocabulary and broaden their experiences.
+This are planned using our whole school 'Super 6' which endeavours to provide our children with a breadth of authors, genres and topics which are designed to both inspire them as readers and writers whilst encouraging them to ask questions and reflect on the world they live in.

-The impact of our reading curriculum is that children have a positive attitude to reading and enjoy reading.
-They become confident and successful learners’ who can achieve regardless of their starting points.
-Pupils will be able to read with more skill and so will know more, understand more and therefore do more reading.
+The impact of our reading curriculum is that children have a positive attitude to reading and enjoy reading which is evident as they walk around the school.
+They become confident and successful learners who can achieve regardless of their starting points.
+Pupils from Widewell will be able to read with more skill and so will know more; understand more and therefore do more reading, developing them into the life-long readers we aspire for them to be.
 Teachers will use a range of formative and summative assessment in reading to assess the children’s understanding and ascertain what they need to do next.
 During the lesson, through live marking, questioning and discussion, along with tasks, teachers will check that the children have understood the text and can answer questions about what they have read.
 The teachers and teaching assistants will assess the pupils’ achievements against the lesson objective to ensure reading skills are developing and children are able to apply their skills to reading a variety of texts.

 Alongside the daily review of learning, pupils will be assessed more formally using a range of assessment procedures.
 With the SSPs, pupils are assessed every half term, as a minimum, to ensure that any gaps are identified, and learning matches their needs.
 In Year 1, children undertake the statutory Phonics Screening Check.
 Across the year, children will complete a range of testing, including NFER or practise SATs style assessments.
 These test results, along with the work and assessment from the term, will inform teacher assessment against the National Curriculum objectives.